Cryptocurrency: Timestamping

 Cryptocurrencies use various timestamping schemes to "prove" the validity of transactions added to the blockchain ledger without the need for a trusted third party.

 The first timestamping scheme invented was the proof-of-work scheme.
 The most widely used proof-of-work schemes are based on SHA-256 and scrypt.

-Some other hashing algorithms that are used for proof-of-work include CryptoNight, Blake, SHA-3, and X11.
+Some other hashing algorithms that are used for proof-of-work include CryptoNote, Blake, SHA-3, and X11.

 Another method is called the proof-of-stake scheme.
 Proof-of-stake is a method of securing a cryptocurrency network and achieving distributed consensus through requesting users to show ownership of a certain amount of currency.
 It is different from proof-of-work systems that run difficult hashing algorithms to validate electronic transactions.
-The scheme is largely dependent on the coin, and there's currently no standard form of it.
+The scheme is largely dependent on the coin, and there is currently no standard form of it.
 Some cryptocurrencies use a combined proof-of-work and proof-of-stake scheme.